HALF day canoe hire – Kerne BRIDGE to Symonds Yat

 Canoeing the Wye from Kerne Bridge to Symonds Yat takes about 3 hours.
 Consisting of comfortable downstream paddling.

 The half day canoe trip is inclusive of canoe hire, equipment hire (paddles, buoyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, maps and a safety briefing.
-The only additional cost is the parking at the Hotel where we are based which is £3 for 3 hours, or £6 for all day (please bring change and pay in the hotel reception).
+The only additional cost is the parking at the Hotel where we are based which is £3 for 3 hours, or £6 for all day (please bring change and pay at one of the machines).

 Setting off from Kerne Bridge launch site you will head South down the Wye Valley along a fairly straight section of river, 15 minutes into your journey you will come to a small S bend that requires a little bit of concentration then another 15 minutes onto Lower Lydbrook to navigate around a small island.
 So the first 30 minutes can be quite exciting.